multisynq/multisynq-react/bindings/src/README.md

-# Croquet React Bindings
+# Multisynq React Bindings

-The `@croquet/react` package provides a simple framework for using Croquet together with React.
-The main principle of `@croquet/react` is that React components fully assume the role of the View side of Croquet.
-(Behind the scenes, a normal Croquet View is still created to act as a slim contact point between the Croquet Model and the React components, but all View side logic is implemented in the React components.)
+The `@multisynq/react` package provides a simple framework for using Multisynq together with React.
+The main principle of `@multisynq/react` is that React components fully assume the role of the View side of Multisynq.
+(Behind the scenes, a normal Multisynq View is still created to act as a slim contact point between the Multisynq Model and the React components, but all View side logic is implemented in the React components.)

-Please also refer to croquet.io/docs for more information.
+Please also refer to multisynq.io/docs for more information.